5 Undeniable Reasons People Hate Motion Platforms

 • 4.
 Properly follow motion cues… Why doesn’t the motion platform follow the system?

 • 5.
-Simulator sickness… why does this occur and does it need too?
+Simulator sickness… why does this occur and does it need to?

-Installation… most large scale motion platforms require heavy equipment to install and a team of people that are educated in the use of the heavy equipment and installation of the motion platform.
-This adds to the cost of the system.
-The flooring has to be engineered so that it can take the weight of the motion base and the payload and the stresses of the mounting points.
-We, at Servos & Simulation, strive to keep this problem as small as possible sometimes to the extent of making sure that the large items required by the system can still fit through a standard door in a building or on an airplane.
+Installation… Most large-scale motion platforms require heavy equipment and a team of experts for installation.
+This not only adds to the cost of the system but also requires the flooring to be engineered to withstand the weight of the motion base and payload, as well as the stresses from mounting points.
+At Servos & Simulation, we strive to minimize this issue.
+We even ensure that the large items required by the system can fit through a standard door in a building or on an airplane."

-Maintenance… most large scale motion platforms require a maintenance team to keep them operating properly.
-This adds to the cost of operation of the system if the maintenance team is kept on site.
-If not, someone has to be contracted to keep the system running.
-This adds to the cost of operating the system.
-We, at Servos & Simulation, strive to keep this problem as small as possible by utilizing sealed mechanics.
+Maintenance… Many large-scale motion platforms need a maintenance team to keep them working correctly.
+This can increase the operating cost of the system if the team is kept on site.
+Alternatively, a contractor may need to be hired to keep the system running, adding to the operating expense.
+At Servos & Simulation, we try to minimize this issue by using sealed mechanics.

-Simulator sickness… why does this occur?
-When the motion platform does not respond to the visual system properly nor fly properly, it can cause simulator sickness.
-This lack of response can distract the pilot during training sessions and can cause the pilot to adopt certain counterproductive behaviors to prevent the simulator sickness from occurring.
-It can have post-training effects that can compromise the pilot after training.
+Simulator sickness… "Why does simulator sickness occur?"
+When the motion platform fails to respond appropriately to the visual system or does not fly correctly, it can result in simulator sickness.
+This lack of response can distract pilots during training sessions and can lead them to adopt certain counterproductive behaviors in order to prevent simulator sickness from occurring.
+The post-training effects of this condition can compromise the pilot's performance.

 So what can you do to fix these problems?

-The motion cues for an entertainment ride, while not as critical as that for a flight simulator, should match the visual as closely as possible.
+The motion cues for an entertainment ride, while not as critical as those for a flight simulator, should match the visual as closely as possible.
 It should not lag behind the visual.
 While the visuals account for more than the motion platform movement in rendering out the ride to the consumer, it should not be off.
 It will cause motion sickness to the rider.
-The system so be fluid, dynamic and smooth (unless the ride is suppose to be rough, but having the motion base nice and smooth and then injecting a frequency is so much easier then trying to get roughness out of the system and then recreate it).
-A high performing playback system is key to entertainment system.
+The system so be fluid, dynamic, and smooth (unless the ride is supposed to be rough, but having the motion base nice and smooth and then injecting a frequency is so much easier than trying to get roughness out of the system and then recreate it).
+A high-performing playback system is key to the entertainment system.

 For more information on all of our products and services, please check out our complete product line here.